declare-lab/dialogue-understanding/README.md

 ## Datasets

-The following datasets are included in this project
+The following datasets are included in this project:

 ```
  IEMOCAP (Emotion Recognition in Conversations)